Automaat/mskalski-blog/content/posts/timeouts.md

 In this scenario, `java.net.PlainSocketImpl` implementation of a socket is used.
 When we look at our client code in line (13) we get `InputStream` form our socket and it is `java.net.SocketInputStream`.
 Next in line (19) we are calling `read(byte b[], int off, int len)` method, underneath it is using written in C method `Java_java_net_SocketInputStream_socketRead0`
-This method is long and you don't need to read it all.
+This method is long and you do not need to read it all.
 (But I encourage you to do it 😉) The important for us is part:
 ```c
 if (timeout) {
     if (timeout <= 5000 || !isRcvTimeoutSupported) {